ooni/jafar/README.md

 Hijacking DNS traffic is useful, for example, to redirect all DNS UDP traffic from the box to the `dns-proxy` module.

+Hijacking HTTP and HTTPS traffic actually hijacks based on ports rather than on DPI.
+As a known bug, when hijacking HTTP or HTTPS traffic, we do not hijack traffic owned by root.
+This is because Jafar runs as root and therefore its traffic must not match the hijack rule.

 When matching keywords, the simplest option is to use ASCII strings as in `-iptables-drop-keyword ooni`.
 However, you can also specify a sequence